istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 then `<VALUE>` would be 2.

 {{< idea >}}
-Note that all the proxies in front need of Istio gateway proxy must parse HTTP traffic and append the `X-Forwarded-For` headers at each hop.
+Note that all proxies in front of the Istio gateway proxy must parse HTTP traffic and append the `X-Forwarded-For` headers at each hop.
 If the number of entries in `X-Forwarded-For` header is less than the number of trusted hops configured, Envoy falls back to using the immediate downstream address as the trusted client address.
 Please refer to [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#x-forwarded-for)